raphaelflash/symfony-railway/README.md

 This template makes it very easy to deploy Symfony.
 It includes an app service, a worker service and a Postgres database.

+After you deploy the template, you can open the public URL of your **railway-app** service and add `/health` in your browser.
+This endpoint should show that the status is up.
+Now you are free to add your own pages, API routes, scheduled tasks, commands and business logic.
+Happy coding!

 ## Common Use Cases

+Symfony can be used for a variety of use cases, including

 - Web applications
 - API-driven backends
 - Microservices